nteract/scrapbook/DEVELOPMENT_GUIDE.md

 A property which recalls all of the `Scrap` objects persisted in the notebook as a collection.
 This collection is keyed the the `name` of data and displays.
 The majority of the remaining `Notebook` public functions are based off this property's results.

 Older scrap versions, including `papermill`'s `record` model (treated as v0), are translated to the latest version schema in this process.
-Thus backwards compatability is preserved despite library version differences between reader and consumer so long as the reader is a later release.
-In violation of this pattern, a best effort is made to read later versions, though exceptions may be raised for severe incompatabilities.
+Thus backwards compatibility is preserved despite library version differences between reader and consumer so long as the reader is a later release.
+In violation of this pattern, a best effort is made to read later versions, though exceptions may be raised for severe incompatibilities.

 #### `papermill` Backwards Compatibility